aws-ia/cloudformation-vmware-resource-providers/vmware-cloudonaws-sddc/README.md

 1. Use the search bar to filter by the "VMware" prefix.

-    Note: All official VMware Cloud on AWS resources begin with `VMware::CloudOnAWS` and specify that they are `Published by AWS Community`.
+    Note: All official VMware Cloud on AWS resources begin with `VMware::CloudonAWS` and specify that they are `Published by AWS Community`.

 1. Select the desired resource name to view more information about its schema, and click **Activate**.